brandonsalter/Seasonal-Average-Pooling-Baseline/README.md

 # Seasonal-Average-Pooling-Baseline

-A simple composite time-series forecasting model that repeatedly fits on residual values of the previous round, using different pooled averages of date-time features for prediction values in each round.
+A composite time-series forecasting model that repeatedly fits on residual values of the previous round, using different pooled averages of date-time features for prediction values in each round.
 Final predictions are the combined predictions of all previous rounds.
 As such, the difference in trend following the training phase will not be accomodated during prediction.

 I am grateful to my advisor, Dr. Bryan Bischof, who introduced this idea to me during an analytics practicum.
 Here is a link to his presentation at ODSC West 2021, where the model is discussed within the larger context of composition in ml: https://www.youtube.com/watch?v=6s7sNydlFks